-- The student is responsible for assuring that the accommodation animal does not interfere with the routine activities of their fellow resident students or cause unreasonable difficulties for student, faculty or staff.
-Residential community living requires respect for the needs of residents with allergies and those who may fear animals. - 2.
-The student is financially responsible for all consequences caused by the actions of the accommodation animal, including bodily injury or property damage which may necessitate replacement or repair of damaged furniture, carpet, drapes, or wall covering, etc. If an accommodation animal causes substantial physical damage to the property of others that cannot be reduced or eliminated by reasonable accommodation, the animal may be excluded from living in the residence. - The University shall have the right to bill the student's account for unmet obligations arising for damage caused by an accommodation animal.).

-- 4. The student's place of residence may be inspected for fleas, ticks or other pests once per semester or as needed.
-If fleas, ticks or other pests are detected through inspection, the residence will be treated using approved fumigation methods by a university-approved pest control service. - 5.
-The student must notify Student Disability Services in writing if the accommodation animal is no longer needed as an accommodation or is no longer in residence within 48 hours. - 6.
-Even if the student previously obtained permission for an accommodation animal, the student must file a new request for accommodations if s/he wishes to bring in a new/different accommodation animal in substitution of the previous accommodation animal. - 7.
-The University has the ability to relocate resident and accommodation animal as necessary provided the new site is consistent with the terms of the current contractual agreement. - 8.
-Student Disability Services and Housing may preplace students during the housing selection process in order to assure their accommodation for an approved animal.
+- 1. The student is responsible for assuring that the accommodation animal does not interfere with the routine activities of their fellow resident students or cause unreasonable difficulties for student, faculty or staff.
+Residential community living requires respect for the needs of residents with allergies and those who may fear animals - 2.
+The student is financially responsible for all consequences caused by the actions of the accommodation animal, including bodily injury or property damage which may necessitate replacement or repair of damaged furniture, carpet, drapes, or wall covering, etc. If an accommodation animal causes substantial physical damage to the property of others that cannot be reduced or eliminated by reasonable accommodation, the animal may be excluded from living in the residence. - 4.
+The University shall have the right to bill the student's account for unmet obligations arising for damage caused by an accommodation animal.). - 5.
+The student's place of residence may be inspected for fleas, ticks or other pests once per semester or as needed.
+If fleas, ticks or other pests are detected through inspection, the residence will be treated using approved fumigation methods by a university-approved pest control service. - 6.
+The student must notify Student Disability Services in writing if the accommodation animal is no longer needed as an accommodation or is no longer in residence within 48 hours. - 7.
+Even if the student previously obtained permission for an accommodation animal, the student must file a new request for accommodations if s/he wishes to bring in a new/different accommodation animal in substitution of the previous accommodation animal. - 8.
+The University has the ability to relocate resident and accommodation animal as necessary provided the new site is consistent with the terms of the current contractual agreement. - 9.
 All roommates or suitemates of the student must sign an agreement allowing the accommodation animal to be in residence with them.
-In the event that one or more roommates or suitemates do not approve, either the student and pet or the non-approving roommates or suitemates, as determined by the Student Disability Services and Housing, may be moved to a more suitable location. - Student agrees to continue to abide by all other residential policies.
-An exception to a policy that otherwise prohibits having an animal does not constitute an exception to any other policy. - 10.
+In the event that one or more roommates or suitemates do not approve, either the student and pet or the non-approving roommates or suitemates, as determined by the Student Disability Services and Housing, may be moved to a more suitable location. - 10.
+Student agrees to continue to abide by all other residential policies.
+An exception to a policy that otherwise prohibits having an animal does not constitute an exception to any other policy. - 11.
 Any violation of the above rules will be reviewed through the University's Code of Conduct and the resident will be afforded all rights of due process and appeal as outlined in that process.